TA Guide: Get support with difficult situations

 - Step 3: Your lead instructor will likely complete a student of concern form, although you also may do so.

-Support providing disability accommodations
+Providing disability accommodations

 The McBurney Disability Resource Center assists students in need of accommodations as well as instructors who are providing accommodations.
 When you have a student with accommodations in your class or section, you will receive an email from McBurney outlining the accommodations request.
 In most cases, decisions about disability accommodations should be made by the lead instructor.
 Do not approve accommodations in your section without discussing it with your lead instructor.

-Student support and belonging
+Student belonging

 - Multicultural Student Center